department-of-veterans-affairs/va.gov-cms/READMES/environments.md

 6. That's it!
 If the process completed, you should see a site that looks like VA.gov.

-## What is an Environment?

-_Environments_ are copies of the production site that are running newer code or have different content that needs to be tested before going live.

-_Environments_ can also be used for demonstrations or training, without worrying about disrupting production content.

-Each _Environment_ has both a _CMS_ and a _WEB_ site.
-The _CMS_ is a content management system built with Drupal, and the _WEB_ site is a static HTML site, built with Metalsmith.

-The _WEB_ build process consumes the content from the _CMS_ in the same environment.

-## Important Concepts

-- Each _WEB_ site is made up of generated "static" files.
-This means that the _WEB_ site reflects the content from the CMS _at the time the WEB Build process was run_.
-- _CMS_ Editors will not see changes in the _WEB_ site until a "WEB Build" is triggered and the process completes successfully.
-- The _WEB_ site will not be accessible until at least one "WEB Build" has run successfully.
-This happens automatically for CI environments, but not yet for Demo environments.
-If you get an error such as "Forbidden" when visiting the _WEB_ site, try running the _Rebuild WEB_ process again.

 ## Creating new Environments